Air Compressor Wheels

 Can I fit wheels to any air compressor model?

 Not all compressors are suitable for wheel retrofitting.
 The compressor must have appropriate mounting points or a base design that accommodates wheel brackets.
-Always check compatibility with your specific model before purchasing.
-Some vertical tank compressors with high centres of gravity may become unstable with wheels added, so manufacturer recommendations should be followed carefully.
+Some vertical tank compressors with high centres of gravity may become unstable with wheels added.
+Always verify compatibility with your specific model before purchasing.
+The Sealey wheel kit available at Tooled-Up.com is designed to fit most static compressors, but checking your compressor's base configuration and weight is essential.
+Consult your compressor's manual or contact the manufacturer if you're uncertain about suitability.

 Will adding wheels affect my compressor's stability during operation?

-Quality wheel kits with proper locking mechanisms should not compromise stability when correctly installed and locked.
-The key is ensuring at least two wheels have functioning locks that are engaged whenever the compressor is operating.
+Quality wheel kits with proper locking mechanisms should not compromise stability when correctly installed and with locks engaged.
+The key is ensuring at least two wheels have functioning locks that are applied whenever the compressor is operating.
 However, raising the compressor does slightly elevate the centre of gravity, so it's important to position the unit on level ground and avoid areas where it might be knocked or jarred during operation.
+Properly installed wheels actually improve safety by eliminating the need to drag or lift heavy compressors.

 What's the difference between rubber and polyurethane wheels?

 Rubber wheels are typically softer, providing better shock absorption, quieter operation, and superior grip on smooth surfaces.
-They're ideal for compressors that will be moved frequently across workshop floors.
-Polyurethane wheels are more durable, resistant to chemicals and oils, and roll more easily on level surfaces, making them suitable for industrial environments where floor contamination is common.
-Polyurethane also leaves fewer marks on clean floors.
+They're ideal for compressors moved frequently across workshop floors and reduce vibration transmission.
+Polyurethane wheels are more durable, resistant to workshop chemicals and oils, and roll more easily on level surfaces, making them suitable for industrial environments where floor contamination is common.
+Polyurethane also leaves fewer marks on clean or painted floors.
+Consider your workshop conditions when choosing – rubber for general workshop use, polyurethane for industrial or potentially contaminated environments.

 How much weight can typical air compressor wheels support?

-Most quality wheel kits designed for workshop compressors support between 100-300kg total load capacity.
-Sealey wheel kits, for example, are engineered to handle the weight of common fixed compressor models whilst providing a suitable safety margin.
-Always verify the specific load rating of your chosen wheel kit and compare it against your compressor's actual weight plus any accessories.
+Most quality wheel kits designed for workshop compressors support between 100-300kg total load capacity, with individual wheel ratings typically between 50-100kg.
+The Sealey wheel kit, for example, is engineered to handle common fixed compressor models whilst providing a suitable safety margin.
+Always verify the specific load rating of your chosen wheel kit and compare it against your compressor's actual weight (including oil and accessories) plus at least 25-30% safety margin.
+Under-rating wheels creates serious safety hazards and may lead to wheel failure.

 Do I need any special tools to fit air compressor wheels?

-Most wheel kits require only standard workshop tools for installation, typically including spanners, sockets, and possibly a drill if new mounting holes are needed.
+Most wheel kits require only standard workshop tools for installation, typically including spanners, socket sets (usually 10-17mm sizes), and possibly a drill if new mounting holes are needed.
 The supplied fixings and brackets are generally designed for straightforward installation.
-However, always refer to the manufacturer's instructions, as some installations may require specific tools or techniques to ensure safe and secure mounting.
+You may need an adjustable wrench, spirit level to ensure correct alignment, and appropriate personal protective equipment.
+Some installations benefit from a second person to support the compressor during fitting.
+Always refer to the manufacturer's instructions, as some installations may require specific techniques to ensure safe and secure mounting.
+Never attempt installation without proper equipment or assistance for larger units.